tillhainbach/Sparkly/README.md

 Sparkly provides a simple interface struct called `UpdaterClient`.
 This client is responsible for routing actions to and events from Sparkle.
 All actions and events are modelled as enums with associated values.
-ViewModels, or your preferred flavour, can send actions to sparkle using the `UpdaterClient.send(_:)` closure and subscript to updater events on the `UpdaterClient.updateEventPublisher` publisher.
+ViewModels, or your preferred flavour, can send actions to sparkle using the `UpdaterClient.send(_:)` closure and subscribe to updater events on the `UpdaterClient.publisher`.

 > NOTE: `Sparkly` is currently under development.
 Not all actions and events are implemented
 > and the interface may change.
 However, most of the `SPUUserDriver` methods